TimothyLai1121/Challenge-01-Tien/README.md

 ## Introduction
 Here are my attempts trying to fix the page that was not responding.

+## Notice
+I did make a mistake of not looking into Readme.md initially and assumed that we have to do a website that look like Challenge 01 and took most of my times.
+I do understand that it is my own fault but please give me a grace period where I can improve on it.
+Thank you guys!

 ## GitHub Creating Repo & Push
 ![Step 01 GitHub](/README.md-images/1.png)
 1. Type in $\color{#00FF00}{ls}$ to check where you are currently on with terminal.